phill-holland/hello-vscode-world/README.md

 lacks breakpoint functionality, which can often be irritating to setup.
 This repo. attempts to rectify this common problem and provide pre-built .vscode files and devcontainer files.

+Devcontainers are useful, as they established a common development environment and standards for all developers during a project, removing the worry that bugs due to compiler version mismatches may occur.
+It also means you have the correct setup and reduces the need for a local environment setup of your systems (i.e. no dependencies beyond a Docker installation)

 Includes;